 - KS1 and lower KS2 letter formation group

 - Targeted group work with a social and emotional focus (Drawing and Talking)

 - ACE programme (support group for parents, positively developing partnership with parents)

 - Parental engagement (Pupil Premium Co. available on Monday weekly in addition to a parent meeting twice a year)

 - Garden of reflection project (offering extended opportunities for Art)

-- Nurture groups (e.g. time to talk/play and talk, chomp and chat)
+- Nurture groups and oracy groups (e.g. time to talk/play and talk, chomp and chat)

 3 Other approaches